 The author began his civilian flying career in April 2002 after being hired by Air Logistics of Alaska.
-Based in Fairbanks, the company's primary contract was flying in support of the 800 mile Alyeska Pipeline, providing daily security flights out of Metro Field and support flights from four of the pipeline's twelve pump stations, and another base in Valdez.
+Based in Fairbanks, the company's primary contract was flying in support of the 800 mile Alyeska Pipeline, providing daily security flights out of Metro Field, and support flights from four of the pipeline's twelve pump stations and the Valdez terminal.
 Other contracts were in support of different oil companies, various local, state and federal agencies, and private charters.

 Air Logistics of Alaska was initially a subsidiary of Offshore Logistics, based in Louisiana.
 The company was later purchased by Bristow Group, with the Alaska operation renamed Bristow Alaska.
 Bristow never fully supported the Alaska division and completely shut down operations a few years later in May of 2014, selling off or moving their assets to the Gulf of Mexico.
 Maritime Helicopters out of Homer, Alaska is currently flying the Alyeska Pipeline Contract.

 Security flights with Air Logistics of Alaska were initially flown in Bell 206Bs, then Bell 206L3s and later Bell 407s.
 Other aircraft in the company included a single Bell 212, Bell 412s, BK105s and a Cessna 207.
 With the exception of aircraft in Valdez, Alyeska, pipeline contract flights were flown with either the Bell 206s or 407s.
 The main maintenance facility was at Metro Field, but each pump station aircraft had its own hangar and assigned mechanic, as did most other annual contract flights.
 Seasonal contracts during the summer were often at remote field locations where enclosed hangar facilities were not available.